ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 .. _FilesAndSubDirs:

-.. table::  Files and sub-directories of SRW App.
+.. table::  Files and sub-directories of the ufs-srweather-app repository.

    +--------------------------------+--------------------------------------------------------+
    | **File/directory Name**        | **Description**                                        |